AY2425S1-DSA3101-Weeping-Wranglers/WW-AI-GK/README.md

 docker compose -f compose.chatbot.yaml up --build
 ```

 This runs a streamlit app that is connected to the Neo4j Aura Instance.
+Requires an OpenAI API key if you intend to use the chatbot feature.
 Access the app at [http://localhost:8501/](http://localhost:8501/).

 ## Contributors